hyperledger/firefly-fir/README.md

 ---
 # Hyperledger FireFly FIR Process

+## TL/DR

+If you want to implement a new FireFly feature, create a PR to this repo copying [0000-template.md](0000-template.md) to `text/0000-short-feature-name.md`, and filling it out.

+Your choice whether you start the process before, during, or after you start coding.

+The community doesn't want to put you off, or slow you down.
+We just want to keep the community informed, and provide an inclusive way to let the community provide input before new features are released.

+## Introduction

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal [GitHub pull request workflow](https://guides.github.com/introduction/flow/).